 The asset allocation may be implemented using either or both active and passive investment managers.
+The Committee understands that in order to potentially outperform over the long-term, active manager holdings and performance may differ materially from a benchmark.

 D. Investment Styles